olibartfast/computer-vision-triton-cpp-client/README.md

 ### Alternative: Extract Client Libraries from Docker

-For convenience, you can extract pre-built Triton client libraries from the TritonIC Docker container:
+For convenience, you can extract pre-built Triton client libraries from the official NVIDIA Triton Server SDK Docker image:

 ```bash
 # Run the extraction script